Florida election a bellwether for fall U.S. mid-term race

+* Humana inc- priced a public offering of $1.0 billion in senior notes

-ORLANDO, Florida Voters on Florida's Gulf Coast head to the polls Tuesday to fill a vacant U.S. Congressional seat in a special election watched by both major parties for what it portends for November when all 435 congressional seats will be up for grabs.
+ORLANDO, Fla., March 11 Voters on Florida's Gulf Coast head to the polls Tuesday to fill a vacant U.S. Congressional seat in a special election watched by both major parties for what it portends for November when all 435 congressional seats will be up for grabs.

 "It's still anybody's guess who's going to win.
 Turnout is key," Susan MacManus, a longtime political analyst and professor at the University of South Florida in Tampa, told Reuters less than 24 hours before polls opened.